Becklyn/RouteTreeBundle/README.md

 ## Known limitations
 This is a pretty simple implementation, which is intended:

 * It should be fast.
-The page tree is not (yet?) cached, so the generation should be fast.
+The tree is not (yet?) cached, so the generation should be fast.
 * No existing site should break by just activating the bundle.
 * The declaration effort should be low but avoid clashes.
-* The title can currently not be changed dynamically, it needs to be "hardcoded" in your route definition.
-* Fake parameters, only generation with `1` as parameters
+* "Fake" parameters, only generation with `null` as default parameters

-#### Fake parameters
-To build a complete page tree, the bundle needs to build URLs for every route inside the page tree.
-This bundle's main use case is to build a "hidden" menu, which only marks the top level main menu elements as active.
-Therefore it is valid to just use "fake" route parameters and fill everything with 1 (the voter needs to only compare the routes and not the route parameters).